VerittaDigital/techno-os-backend/.github/ENDPOINTS.md

 Notes:
 - Behaviour is deterministic and side-effect free (no storage).
 - Validation is handled with Pydantic to preserve a stable JSON contract.

+## Notes
+This document describes the initial MVP endpoints and may evolve as the system grows.